samiralibabic/hashnode-notion-integration/README.md

 ## Features

-1. Possible to edit blogs either on Hashnode or in Notion.
+1. Possible to edit Hashnode blogs in Notion.
 Changes sync every n seconds/minutes (configurable)
-1. Properties sync to Hashnode (eg. Published to true will publish the article)
+1. Properties sync to Hashnode (there is a mapping from template to Hashnode)
 1. Single Notion DB holds a single Hashnode publication

 ## Tech stack